Caanoo: Applications

-The Caanoo can run several applications that emulate consoles or computer systems, such as DrPocketSnes for the Super NES, GnGEO for the Neo-Geo, Hu-Go for the PC Engine, PCSX ReArmed for original PlayStation games, MAME4all for arcade games and Picodrive for the Mega Drive/Genesis and its add-ons, as well as freeware homebrew games/applications.
+The Caanoo can run several applications that emulate consoles or computer systems, such as DrPocketSnes for the Super NES, GnGEO for the Neo-Geo, Hu-Go for the PC Engine/TurboGrafx-16, PCSX ReArmed for original PlayStation games, MAME4all for arcade games and Picodrive for the Mega Drive/Sega Genesis and its add-ons, as well as freeware homebrew games/applications.
 These applications are created by the community itself and not by the manufacturers.
-Most, if not all of this software can be found at OpenHandhelds, a community-driven website.
+Most software can be found at OpenHandhelds, a community-driven website.

 Gamepark Holdings also had a website focused on downloadable content named FunGP.
 It sold commercial Caanoo and Wiz games, as well as some retro Arcade games.
 It has since ceased operations.

 Caanoo is not compatible with software built for previous GPH devices (such as the GP2X Wiz) without an application to allow it to do so.
 A compatibility layer named Ginge allows for most software to be compatible, and most applications have already been ported.

-Multimedia capability

-The Caanoo is a video player, an audio player, photo viewer and E-Book reader.